VamsiVeeramalla8723/Real-Time-Dashboard/README.md

 This project demonstrates the implementation of a real-time Power BI dashboard that updates dynamically using streaming data.
 The dashboard is connected to a simulated API feed to visualize sales data, including regional breakdowns and time-series trends.

 ## Problem Statement
 In modern business environments, real-time data visualization is critical for informed decision-making.
 Traditional dashboards rely on batch processing, which introduces latency.
-This project aims to create a real-time dashboard in Power BI using a streaming dataset, ensuring up-to-the-minute analytics and insights.
+This project aims to create a real-time dashboard in Power BI using a streaming dataset, ensuring up to the minute analytics and insights.

 ## Components
 The solution consists of the following key components: